Rhonda enjoys writing about books, crafting, her favorite places, and pop culture.

 The Smoky Mountains, or the Smokies, as they are commonly known, is a sub-range of the Appalachian mountains that rise along the borders of Tennessee and North Carolina.
-They get their name from the thick fog that hangs over the mountains.
+They get their name from the thick smoke-like fog that hangs over the mountains.
 The Cherokee Indians were first to settle in the mountains.
 They called them Shaconage, which translates to "place of blue smoke".

 Map of Great Smoky Mountains National Park

 How many states can you see from Clingman's Dome?

 The highest point in the Great Smoky Mountains National park is at Clingman's Dome, at an elevation of 6,643 ft.
 Visitors can drive to the summit, then hike up a half mile long paved trail to the 54-foot observation tower.
 The climb is extremely steep but it is well worth the hike.
 The observation tower gives visitors a 360 degree view of the mountains.
 On a clear day you can see 100 miles and seven states.

 Interesting facts about the Smoky Mountains

 - The Great Smoky Mountains National Park was established in 1934 and receives nine million visitors each year.